bfullmer/Automated-Environment-Setup-for-Docker-and-WSL-with-NVIDIA-Support-/README.md

+### 🚨 WARNING: NO GUARANTEE - WILL REMOVE ALL SOFTWARE 🚨

+**This setup script will inspect your computer and remove all software except for Docker, WSL, and browsers.
+Proceed with caution as this will result in the removal of all other software.
+There is no guarantee that this script will work on your specific system configuration.
+Always ensure you have backups of your important data before running this script.**

+---

 # 🎉 Llama7b Docker Setup on Windows 🎉

 Welcome to the Llama7b setup guide!
 This guide will walk you through the process of setting up a Docker environment on an old laptop or PC running Windows, tailored for running Llama7b.

 ## Prerequisites
 Ensure you have the following installed: